 All of these shirts are designed to be worn while running, so if you want a running shirt, you are in the right place.
 We recommend you check out our top scorers.Hot Weather

 For running in warm or hot weather, you will likely want the shirt that scores the best for breathability and drying time, as these factors help you cool down the quickest through evaporation of sweat.
 The North Face Better Than Naked was our Top Pick specifically for this purpose.
-Other shirts that feature large amounts of mesh paneling to aid in air permeability are the Patagonia Windchaser and New Balance Ice 2.0.
+Another shirt that features large amounts of mesh paneling to aid in air permeability is the New Balance Ice 2.0.
 Worth noting is that in extremely hot temperatures, it can be advantageous to stay wet, and in these circumstances wearing an absorbent fabric, like cotton may serve you better than extremely fast-drying polyester.

 For running in cool or cold weather, we most often choose to layer over the top with a windbreaker or running jacket.
 All of these shirts will work fine for this situation, but ones with a sleeker, more athletic fit will layer better than larger baggier options.
 Check out the Salomon Agile SS Tee, New Balance Ice 2.0, Brooks Distance, Nike Dri-FIT Knit, Smartwool PhD Ultra Light, The North Face Better Than Naked, or the Arc'teryx Motus Crew for slimmer, more athletic fits.Ultra or Adventure Running